 The Makerspace is a place for Ascension students to develop 21st-century skills like problem-solving, critical thinking, persistence, and collaboration through hands-on learning and exploration.
 Students have the opportunity to take learning to the next level as they create, invent, wonder, and tinker using a variety of tools and supplies.
 Students have access to maker materials like PVC piping, recyclables, craftsman tools, craft supplies, and technology equipment like robotics and coding devices.

-Third-grade teacher, Kristen Rowlands, spearheaded the development of the makerspace in partnership with committed parent volunteers and with the support of the administration and teaching staff.
-She began teaching at Ascension three years ago and was quickly amazed by the way the students at Ascension learn in different ways and have a desire to really explore their ideas.
-“What I have found as an educator is that when curiosity meets up with the right tools and a place just to investigate and create, that is where that authentic learning happens, and that’s the exciting learning community we have at Ascension,” explained Mrs. Rowlands, “with the makerspace we can encourage students to explore their God-given gifts and take their learning to the next level.”
+Third-grade teacher, Kristen Rowlands, and Technology Director, Dr. Susanne Maliski, have spearheaded the development of the Makerspace in partnership with committed parent volunteers and with the support of the administration and teaching staff.
+Mrs. Rowlands began teaching at Ascension four years ago and was quickly amazed by the way the students at Ascension learn in different ways and have a desire to really explore their ideas.
+“What I have found as an educator is that when curiosity meets up with the right tools and a place just to investigate and create, that is where that authentic learning happens, and that’s the exciting learning community we have at Ascension,” explained Mrs. Rowlands, “with the Makerspace we can encourage students to explore their God-given gifts and take their learning to the next level.”

 Goals for the Makerspace include enriching STEM experiences for students, offering opportunities for problem-based explorations, and ultimately, to inspire our students to realize their potential in using their critical thinking skills to address real-world problems.
 Grades TK-4 students spend maker/robotic time in small group rotations with a teacher and middle school students use the Makerspace to support classroom learning.

 Discover some of the ways our students are using the Makerspace: